Duyi00/Hotel-Cancellation-Prediction/README.md

 ## Recommendations

 - Lead time : Allow reservations up to 200 days in advance, chance of cancellation increases linearly from there to 400 days.
+- Day/Month : Thursday - Saturday especially during April - October have higher cancellation rates.
+Allow for more over-booking during this period.

 ## What did we learn from this project?